ThinkbotsAreFree/logo.eno/README.md

 in order to enter in a context, we put the object's name alone on its line.

-in order to exit from a context, we put the object's name alone on its line.
+in order to exit from a context, we put the word `end` alone on its line.

 ```
 output myDog name